 A. When an Arizona title is lost, mutilated, or becomes illegible, you, the owner of the record, may apply for a duplicate title.
 Owner name, legal status, lienholder, and vehicle information must remain the same.
 Only the address and vehicle location address may be changed.

 You must complete a Title and Registration Application and check the appropriate box at the top of the form.
 Only one owner's signature is required, regardless of the number of owners or legal status.

 You may submit the application at any authorized third-party office or by mail to MD 555M, Motor Vehicle Division, P.O.
 Box 2100, Phoenix AZ 85001.

 The fee is $4.
 Photo identification may be required for walk-in customers.

-The mutilated or illegible title must be surrendered at the time of application, when available; it is not necessary for the owner to sign-off the back of the title.
+The mutilated or illegible title must be surrendered when available at the time of application; the owner doesn't need to sign off the back of the title.

 When the record shows a lien, the duplicate title will be sent to the lienholder of record unless you present a lien clearance or power of attorney from the first lienholder of record and there are no other liens present on the vehicle record.